‘Til Debt Do Us Part? Consolidation Loans for Married People

 No one wants to plan for the worst-case scenario, but if you divorce or separate and your spouse stops making payments, you will be expected to repay the debt.
 Discuss debt specifics before the wedding.
 If necessary, set up a prenup.

-A prenuptial or pre-marital agreement can be a handy tool for both husband and wife to protect their pre-marital assets, create certainty of how the assets will be distributed if the parties would divorce, and help preserve the parties’ lifestyle after divorce.
+A prenuptial or pre-marital agreement can be a handy tool for both spouses to protect their pre-marital assets, create certainty of how the assets will be distributed if the parties divorce and help preserve the parties’ lifestyle after divorce.
 In the case of debt, a prenuptial agreement can ensure that debts are handled responsibly.
 While debt may not always be a comfortable conversation, a prenuptial agreement can give a couple a clear picture of their financial status at the start of a marriage.

-Divorce or separation agreements can’t allocate debt.
+Pro tip: Divorce or separation agreements can’t allocate debt.
 Though you may agree to split the debts 50-50, or your spouse agrees to take on a monthly loan payment for a debt they incurred, these agreements have no legal impact on your lender.
-Additionally, you can’t have your name removed from a joint loan without getting approval from the lender.
+In other words, if your ex-spouse fails to make the agreed-upon debt payments, you will still be partially responsible for the debt, and your credit score will suffer.
+Additionally, you can’t have your name removed from a joint loan without first getting approval from the lender.

 Marital assets and property

 Are you willing to risk any family assets to consolidate unsecured debt?
-Risking this can be tricky and should be discussed with your partner.
+This can be tricky and should be discussed with your partner.

 Mortgage refinancing or using home equity loans or lines of credit may seem like an ideal way to consolidate loans and credit card debt, but merging family debt and a mortgage creates two significant risks: